Glenn Miller: Bluebird Records and Glen Island Casino

 In September 1938, the Miller band began recording for Bluebird, a subsidiary of RCA Victor.
-Cy Shribman, a prominent East Coast businessman, financed the band.
+Cy Shribman, an East Coast businessman, financed the band.
 In the spring of 1939, the band's fortunes improved with a date at the Meadowbrook Ballroom in Cedar Grove, New Jersey, and more dramatically at the Glen Island Casino in New Rochelle, New York.
 According to author Gunther Schuller, the Glen Island performance attracted "a record-breaking opening-night crowd of 1800..."

 The band's popularity grew.
 In 1939, Time magazine noted: "Of the 12 to 24 discs in each of today's 300,000 U.S. jukeboxes, from two to six are usually Glenn Miller's."
 In 1940, the band's version of "Tuxedo Junction" sold 115,000 copies in the first week.
 Miller's success in 1939 culminated with an appearance at Carnegie Hall on October 6, with Paul Whiteman, Benny Goodman, and Fred Waring also on the schedule.

 From December 1939 to September 1942, Miller's band performed three times a week during a quarter-hour broadcast for Chesterfield cigarettes on CBS radio—for the first 13 weeks with the Andrews Sisters and then on its own.

 On February 10, 1942, RCA Victor presented Miller with the first gold record for "Chattanooga Choo Choo".
 The Miller orchestra performed "Chattanooga Choo Choo" with his singers Gordon "Tex" Beneke, Paula Kelly and the Modernaires.
 Other singers with this orchestra included Marion Hutton, Skip Nelson, Ray Eberle and (to a smaller extent) Kay Starr, Ernie Caceres, Dorothy Claire and Jack Lathrop.
 Pat Friday dubbed for Lynn Bari by singing her part in the Glenn Miller Orchestra in their two films, Sun Valley Serenade and Orchestra Wives, with Lynn Bari lip-synching.